-This Task Force’s first accomplishment was the publication of Support Options Solutions (S.O.S.) for Keeping Pets Out of Shelters, A Directory of Resources.
+This Task Force’s first accomplishment, in 2013, was the publication of Support Options Solutions (S.O.S.) for Keeping Pets Out of Shelters, A Directory of Resources.
 The directory includes resources to meet the needs many owners report as the problem when surrendering pets such as: lack of pet friendly housing, financial assistance for veterinary care, behavioral issues and training options and, for those who resources will not help, there is information on rehoming one’s pet.
 Volunteers are needed to update and grow this directory.

-Through the process of identifying community resources for the Directory, we have also been identifying the gaps in our community’s safety-net for pet owners and future projects will be based on meeting those needs.
+NKPC is always identifying the gaps in our community’s safety-net for pet owners and future projects will be based on meeting those needs.

 One of the most overlooked areas for improving the live release rate in animal control shelters is returning pets to their owners.
 Shifting from a passive to a more proactive approach has allowed shelters to return a larger percentage of lost animals to their families.

 In FY 2016 only 14.5% of stray dogs and cats were returned to their owners, no change from the previous fiscal year.
 The good news is this is an improvement over the 8-9% for periods since 2012-2014.
 One recent change at PACC that likely accounts for some of the change is the fees policy for redeeming a pet.
 NKPC advocated for more leniency and flexibility when caring owners are trying to get their escapees back.
 Now, first offenders with a licensed/neutered pet may now have the fee waived and PACC will ‘work with’ others to redeem their pets.

 Another activity is helping is the team of volunteers that is posting stray pets on Facebook and Craigslist where many people are looking for their lost pet and don’t know the shelter posts them on their own website.